 Do classic knee bends, making a 90-degree angle with the thighs and lower legs.
-Repeat at least 5-10 times.
+Repeat at least five to ten times.

 Jump up rapidly from a deep crouch position.
 Throwing your arms up will support you.
 Repeat five to ten times.

 Skiing and snowboarding are forms of sports that demand suppleness of the body.
-Completing stretching exercises both before and after hitting the slopes are essential.
-Not only do they prevent injury but they also guarantee great movement on the slopes.
+Completing stretching exercises both before and after hitting the slopes is essential.
+Not only do they prevent injury, but they also guarantee great movement on the slopes.

 - Stand on one leg and pull the heel of your other leg up to your buttocks.
-Stay in this position for at least 20 seconds.
+Stay in this position for at least twenty seconds.

 Stretch with your ski poles

 Take a pole behind your back, and hold it with outstretched arms.
 Slowly move your upper torso in all directions.